cdsittampalam/documentation/docs/Deposit & Withdraw.md

 11. Click **Continue**.
 See Authorise an Address (Trade Initiator) below.

 ### Authorise Address (Trade Initiator)

-As the initiator of the withdrawal, you confirm your decision by authorising using the phone app.

 1. Tap the notification that you received on your phone.
 The Withdraw Address screen shows details of the transaction including fees.